winitzki/scall/tutorial/programming_dhall.md

 It remains to choose the "accumulator" type (`Acc`), the initial value (`init : Acc`),  and the updating function (`update: Acc → Acc`).

 An upper bound for the number of iterations when computing `powers2 n` is the number `n` itself.
-We will design the updating function such that the list of powers stops growing when the next power would have been larger than `n`.
+We will design the updating function in such a way that the list of powers stops growing when the next power would have been larger than `n`.
 The "accumulator" is a record containing the current list of powers and the power of `2` for the next step.
 Once the next value becomes larger than `n`, the accumulator value stops changing:
 ```dhall